Lim Tean: Legal career

 In 1985, Lim went to England to study law at the University of Reading.
 He was conferred a LLB in 1988 and resided in London as a qualified barrister at the Middle Temple.
 He was called to the Bar of England and Wales in 1989.
-He further studied a Master of Law (LLM) degree at Gonville and Cauis College at the University of Cambridge.
+He further studied a Master of Law (LLM) degree at Gonville and Caius College at the University of Cambridge.
 Lim remained in Cambridge from 1989 to 1990.

 After being conferred his LLM, Lim returned to Singapore and was recruited by Drew & Napier LLC in 1990.
 He was admitted to the Singapore Bar in June 1991.
 At Drew and Napier, Lim became the pupil of Steven Chong, who became the Singaporean Attorney-General from 2012 to 2014.
 Lim joined Rajah & Tann Singapore LLP on 2 January 1998 and became its Head of the Admiralty & Shipping department in 2000.
 In 2007, Lim was promoted to equity partnership in Rajah and Tann.

 Concurrently in 2007, Lim took a sabbatical from the legal practice to explore the business world.
 He founded an Indonesian mining company based out of Sulawesi.
 His mining company became the first company to produce and ship iron-ore from the island.
 In 2017, Lim returned to Singapore and founded his law firm Carson Law Chambers.

 Defamation trial between Leong Sze Hian and Lee Hsien Loong

-Lim represented anti-government critic and blogger Leong Sze Hian in a defamation case brought by current Singaporean Prime Minister Lee Hsien Loong on 8 December 2018.
+Lim represented anti-government critic and blogger Leong Sze Hian in a defamation case brought by Singapore Prime Minister Lee Hsien Loong on 8 December 2018.
 A cross-examination of Lee was held from 6 to 9 October 2020.
-However the trial ended in 2 days, on 7 October, following a surprise move by Lim in arguing that there was "no case to submit" before Leong was scheduled to take the stand to be cross-examined.

-The trial began with the cross examination of Prime Minister Lee Hsien Loong on 6 October.
+The trial began with the cross examination of Lee on 6 October.
 It lasted for 5 hours.
 On the second day of the trial an expert witness named Dr Phan Tuan Quang from the Hong Kong University Business School for the Plaintiff was cross examined.
-This too lasted for slightly over 5 hours and the case was closed after.
+This too lasted for slightly over 5 hours.
+The trial ended when Lim argued that there was "no case to submit" before Leong was scheduled to take the stand to be cross-examined.
 The closing written submissions was due on 30 November 2020 and it had been agreed that these would not exceed 200 pages.
-In March 2021, the High Court ordered for Leong Sze Hian to pay Prime Minister Lee Hsien Loong $133,000, which Lim called it ‘a wrong and deeply flawed’ decision.
+In March 2021, the High Court ordered for Leong to pay Lee $133,000, which Lim called it ‘a wrong and deeply flawed’ decision.